Skip to main content

 HACCP obligations in food distribution, what a 2026 digital delivery note really must contain, and how to reach audit confidence.

-**Mandatory fields on the 2026 digital delivery note β€” far more than items and quantities, plus XRechnung groundwork.** A modern digital delivery note in food distribution carries: full sender and recipient address, delivery date and time, unique delivery note number, items with batch and best-before for packaged goods, weight/quantity units, temperature zone per line, measured handover temperature, digital recipient signature with timestamp and GPS position, and a photo of complaint goods.
-On paper you lose 12–20% of delivery notes between driver and accounting in our experience β€” and with them not just the audit documentation but often the payment claim, because without a signed delivery note the receivable is hard to enforce in dispute.
-On top: a digital delivery note is e-invoicing groundwork β€” XRechnung obligations from 2026 for B2B require structured data.
-Solving both topics together saves a second investment in 2027.
-Most onboarding clients were surprised how tightly delivery note and XRechnung connect in workflow β€” an insight that turns two separate projects into one.
+**Digital delivery-note data — far more than items and quantities, plus e-invoicing groundwork.** A modern digital delivery note in food distribution carries: full sender and recipient address, delivery date and time, unique delivery note number, items with batch and best-before for packaged goods, weight/quantity units, temperature zone per line, measured handover temperature, digital recipient signature with timestamp and GPS position, and a photo of complaint goods.
+On paper you can lose delivery-note evidence between driver and accounting, and with it the proof needed for disputes.
+On top: clean delivery-note data helps prepare structured invoice data for XRechnung or ZUGFeRD workflows; exact production mappings still need accountant/provider validation.

 Related articles